SPS can index the contents of audit trails, making the records of privileged users' activities easily searchable.

 For details on how to configure SPS's internal indexer or one or more external indexers, see Indexing audit trails.

 SPS supports the following protocols and clients.
 As a general rule, client applications not specifically tested but conforming to the relevant protocol standards should work with SPS.
-One Identity supports the listed client and server applications only on a best-effort basis after their vendor or manufacturer declares end-of-support or extended (or any other non-standard support) period for them.
+One Identity supports the listed client and server applications only on a best-effort basis after their vendor or manufacturer declares end-of-support for them.
 Best-effort basis means that without the vendor support we only can fix issues with our existing knowledge in the problematic area, and can implement straightforward fixes only.

 SPS supports the HTTP 1.0 and 1.1 standards.